-The presence of fuzzy and smoky layers, play their role with streaks of tones creating an ethereal composition, sometimes hidden under dotted surfaces resembling sheer lace that generates a motion game drawings us closer to discover what is hidden beneath.
+The presence of fuzzy and smoky layers, play their role with streaks of tones creating ethereal compositions that generates a motion game drawings the viewers closer to discover what is concealed beneath the surface.

 Lifrancis is based in Florida since year 2000.
 She has a Bachelor degree in Business and Finance, and a Marketing Certification.
 However, She is dedicated full time to the Arts.
 She has been chosen as a Featured Artist for the Miami Art and Business Council annual event in 2016, won Best Mixed Media award at